HarshNevse/Legacy_Cpp_to_Modern_Cpp_to_Java_Code_Porter_and_Converter/README.md

 # Legacy C++ to Modern C++ to Java Code Porter and Converter

-A web-based application that intelligently converts C++ code to Java using AI-powered language models.
+An application that intelligently converts C++ code to Java using AI-powered language models.
 The tool supports both legacy C++98 code (with automatic modernization to C++11+) and direct conversion from modern C++ to Java.

 ## Table of Contents